EWBNZ's Walk for Water is currently ON HOLD, as we assess the possibility of running this later in 2020.

 Join us in our annual Walk for Water to help us raise funds to make sure life-saving engineering capability is accessible to everyone.

 How it works

-On Friday the 20th of March at 4pm we will get together to walk roughly 6km through the Auckland CBD, each carrying a 20 litre jerry can of water.
+We will get together to walk roughly 6km through the Auckland CBD, each carrying a 20 litre jerry can of water.
 It won’t be all trudgery though, this year Watercare, Stantec, Harrison Grierson, Beca and GHD have all stepped up to the plate and are going to host a waystation where you will get to take a break, and participate in a team challenge.